 Gastown Steam Clock

 In Vancouver’s Gastown, part of the original township in the 1800s that grew into the city of Vancouver as we know it, there is a network of steam pipes underground that heats much of downtown Vancouver.
 As an extra little quirk, it also powers the Steam Clock in the heart of Gastown that shoots out steam every 15 minutes.

 Dark Table Restaurant

 Nothing says “blind date” quite like meeting at a restaurant that where you dine in total darkness.
 The lounge area is lit where you can meet, converse, and make your order.
 But beware!
-When you go to your table at Dark Table Vancouver, you are taken to a room in the pitch black darkness.
+When you go to your table at Dark Table Vancouver, you are taken to a room in the pitch-black darkness.
 As an added quirk, most of the servers for these rooms have some kind of visual impairment, and you can choose to let the chef pick you entree to get a true surprise as you try to eat it in the dark.

 About the Author:

 Paul Agelidis has been the founder and owner of Revolucion, a Canadian cigar, tobacco and men's gift shop in Vancouver, since 2005.
-For the last decade Paul has worked very hard to become an expert in tobacco products, men's care, travel & accessories, body & bath, and gifts & home.
-Prior to 2005, from 1997 – 2005 Paul worked in the wholesale cigar industry and travelled to the annual cigar trade show (Habanos Festival every February).
+For the last decade, Paul has worked very hard to become an expert in tobacco products, men's care, travel & accessories, body & bath, and gifts & home.
+Prior to 2005, from 1997 – 2005 Paul worked in the wholesale cigar industry and traveled to the annual cigar trade show (Habanos Festival every February).
 He loves to share his tips with others who are looking to achieve a complete lifestyle with the finer things in life.